John-Valinsky/Windows/Java/Practical Codes/String class and its methods/README.md

-replace(old, new)	Replaces characters or substrings substring(start, [end])	Extracts part of the string toLowerCase() / toUpperCase()	Converts string to lower/upper case
+replace(old, new)	Replaces characters or substrings substring(start, [end])	Extracts part of the string toLowerCase() / toUpperCase()	Converts string to lower/upper case trim()	Removes leading/trailing spaces contains(str)	Checks if the string contains the specified sequence toCharArray()	Converts the string to a character array